cameronneylon/barcelona-declaration-website-wgs/content/working_groups.md

 **Working group 1 - Journal article metadata and book metadata**
 *Coordinators: Ludo Waltman (Leiden University), Judith Naidorf, Mariangela Napoli (Consejo Latinoamericano de Ciencias Sociales - CLACSO)*

 This working group aims to ensure that key metadata are made openly available by publishers.
 As part of this, the working group also aims to develop a framework that describes key metadata elements.
-Actions of this working group include coordinating the inclusion of comprehensive open metadata in negotiations with publishers and creating affordable ways for poorly-resourced publishers to make metadata openly available.
+Actions of this working group include coordinating the inclusion of comprehensive open metadata in negotiations with publishers (in a [joint task force with OA2020](https://oa2020.org/working-groups/#:~:text=OA2020%20is%20partnering%20with%20the%20Barcelona%20Declaration%20on%20Open%20Research%20Information)) and creating affordable ways for poorly-resourced publishers to make metadata openly available.

 **Working group 2 - Metadata for research outputs in institutional repositories, preprint repositories and data repositories**
 *Coordinator: Bianca Kramer (Barcelona Declaration) - interim*